duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 The ConcurrencyCheck annotation allows you to flag one or more properties to be used for concurrency checking in the database when a user edits or deletes an entity.
 If you've been working with the EF Designer, this aligns with setting a property's ConcurrencyMode to Fixed.

-Let?s see how ConcurrencyCheck works by adding it to the BloggerName property.
+Let's see how ConcurrencyCheck works by adding it to the BloggerName property.

 ```
     [ConcurrencyCheck,?MaxLength(10, ErrorMessage="BloggerName must be 10 characters or less"),MinLength(5)]